 - brain swelling

-See your doctor right away if you think you have shingles on your face.
+Seek immediate medical attention if you think you have shingles on your face.

-Other medications that may be necessary include:
+Other medications that may be used for relief include:

-- calamine lotion for itchiness
+- calamine lotion to soothe itching

 - antibiotics, if a bacterial infection develops around the rash